When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 While it may appear you’re running your server in VPS hosting, your website is still a part of multiple website-sharing server resources.

 The big difference with shared Hosting is that fewer websites on a VPS server share server resources.
-So your website performance should be better than on a shared hosting server.
+So, your website performance should be better than that of a shared hosting server.

 For more information on VPS hosting and how it works, check out our beginner’s guide to web hosting.